 Coping and support

 It's stressful to know you have a condition that can affect your unborn baby's health.
-But the steps that will help control your blood sugar level — such as eating healthy foods and exercising regularly — can help relieve stress and nourish your baby and help prevent type 2 diabetes in the future.
-That makes exercise and good nutrition powerful tools for a healthy pregnancy as well as a healthy life — for you and your baby.
+But the steps that will help control your blood sugar level — such as eating healthy foods and exercising regularly — can help relieve stress, nourish your baby and help prevent type 2 diabetes in the future.

 Preparing for your appointment